Feeding Timer Lite app icon

 One afternoon, I realised I’d asked myself the same question three times in an hour: Did we feed recently?
 I opened a basic timer, tapped start, then stopped when we were done.
 That was it.
 No perfect notes.
 No pressure.
 Just a timestamp and a duration.

 That tiny record kept me from spiralling later.
+The breastfeeding timer handled the moment itself, and the breastfeeding tracker view helped me make sense of the day after.
 When the next fussiness hit, I didn’t have to rewind the day in my head — I could simply look.

 What I Tracked (and What I Didn’t)